waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **cuttable:** Can be removed with CUT.
 On Route 8, these can spawn randomly, blocking paths.
 - **warp:** A tile that transports the player to another location, either on the same map or a different one.

-## Investigation Notes
-- **Route 8 Spawning Trees:** Need to investigate if there's a specific trigger for the trees spawning, or if it's purely random.
-This could be related to step count or specific tile interactions.

 # VI.
 Self-Assessment Reflections
 - **Tool Deferral Failure (CRITICAL - Turn 225424):** I identified a critical failure in my process.
 I manually handled the spawning trees on Route 8 multiple times before finally creating the `tree_chopper` tool.
 This deferral of a necessary automation task is a direct violation of my core directives. **Lesson Reinforced:** If a repetitive manual task can be automated, building a tool for it is the highest priority and must be done immediately, not deferred.
 - **Pathfinder Deferral Failure (CRITICAL - Turn 225475):** Identified a major failure in my process.
 I knew the `automated_path_navigator` was buggy but deferred fixing it for multiple turns to pursue a gameplay goal. **Lesson Reinforced:** Tool maintenance is the absolute highest priority.
 A broken tool must be fixed *immediately*, before any other action is taken.